koheing/firex-store/docs/v1/v1-usage.md

   - mapper:

     - Map to something.
-State prop bound to Firestore or return values map to something if mapper defined
+      - `Subscribe case`: State prop bound to Firestore or return values map to something if mapper defined
+      - `Set or add case`: Data which set or added to firestore map to something if mapper defined

   - errorHandler